 Thai food uses copious amounts of basil and this dish is no exception.
 Ground beef with sautéed veggies in a sweet chili sauce with plenty of fresh basil mixed throughout.

 It’s sweet, it’s spicy, it’s salty, it’s flavorful, and it takes just 20 minutes to make.
-It’s everything you want in a delicious weeknight meal.
-Serve over a bed of rice, in lettuce wraps, over udon or rice noodles.
-Whatever you choose, you’re going to love it!
+It’s everything you want in a delicious weeknight meal the whole family will love.
+Serve over a bed of jasmine rice, cauliflower rice, in lettuce wraps, over udon or rice noodles.
+Whatever you choose, you’re going to love this Thai Basil Beef dish!

 - Lean Ground Beef - I used 96% lean.
 Down to 92% lean will work, but any lower will result in excessive grease in your pan.

-- Veggies - We’ll use bell pepper, onions, and carrots.
+- Veggies - We’ll use bell peppers, sweet onion, and carrots.
 These will get soft when cooked down with the grease from the beef.

-- Basil - Helpful tip!
-Lay your basil leaves on top of one another.
+- Basil - The star ingredient!
+Helpful tip: Lay your basil leaves on top of one another.
 Then roll them tightly into a small log.
 Slice the log and you’ll get thin strips quickly and easily.

 - Sweet Chili Sauce - The base of our sauce that we’ll jazz up with a few other ingredients.

-- Lime - Citrus livens up our sauce.
+- Fresh Lime Juice - Citrus livens up our sauce.

 - Soy Sauce - Brings an appropriate amount of saltiness to the dish.

-- Sriracha - To emphasize the chili flavor
+- Sriracha - To emphasize the chili flavor.
+You can add more if you like a high spicy level.

 See the recipe card below for a full list of ingredients and measurements.

-1. Heat a skillet to medium heat.
-Add ground beef, sliced onion, sliced red pepper, and diced carrots to the skillet.
+1. Heat a large skillet to medium heat (if you're using a low fat percentage meat, add a splash of sesame oil to the pan, otherwise you can skip it).
+Add ground beef, sliced onion, sliced red bell pepper, and diced carrots to the skillet.

 3. Top the skillet with fresh basil and stir.
-Add desired amount of red pepper flakes and green onion for garnish.
+Add desired amount of red pepper flakes and green onions for garnish.

-I love this for meal prep.
+I love this Thai Basil Ground Beef for meal prep.
 It’s so easy to pair with rice and broccoli.
-I make it in a big batch and then store it in airtight containers.
+I make it in a big batch and then store it in an airtight container.
 Best in the refrigerator for 3-5 days.

 Gluten Free?
-Use liquid aminos instead of soy sauce.
+Use coconut aminos instead of soy sauce.

 Dairy Free?
 Check!
 You’re already there.